drew-walkerr/DetectingBias/README.md

 # DetectingBias

-This code is part of a project on detecting bias in clinical notes in the MIMIC-III dataset for sample of patients with sickle cell disease.
+This code is part of a project on detecting bias in clinical notes in the MIMIC-III dataset for sample of patients with chronic illnesses.

 # Author